Rud Rennie

 Cecil Rutherford "Rud" Rennie (August 8, 1897 – October 6, 1956) was a sportswriter for the New York Herald Tribune, chiefly assigned to the New York Yankees baseball team and the New York Giants football team, for some 36 years.
-He was a friend and confidant of many celebrated sports figures such as Babe Ruth, Lou Gehrig, Joe DiMaggio, Pepper Martin, and Dizzy Dean, as well as his many colleagues in the press box.
-Much quoted from his writings as well as tossed-off quips, Rennie was a member of The Newspaper Guild from its founding in 1933.
-He served on the board of directors of the Baseball Writers' Association of America, and was frequently on the yearly selection committee for Most Valuable Player and the Honor Roll, and was on the executive committee of the New York Chapter.
+He was a friend and confidant of sports figures such as Babe Ruth, Lou Gehrig, Joe DiMaggio, Pepper Martin, and Dizzy Dean, as well as colleagues in the press box.
+His writings and remarks have been quoted.
+Rennie was a member of The Newspaper Guild from its founding in 1933.
+He served on the board of directors of the Baseball Writers' Association of America, yearly selection committees for Most Valuable Player and the Honor Roll and the executive committee of the New York Chapter.

 Early life

 He was born Cecil Claire Rutherford Rennie on August 8, 1897, in Toronto, the son of Scottish-born parents James Rennie, a coachman-driver, and Christina Rutherford, a cook, both in domestic service.
-Later in his life, some media reported that his given first name was "Clare" or "Claire," but this is not supported by official records: it was "Cecil."
-When the boy was 2, the family relocated to New York City, and "Rud," as he was known his whole life, was raised on the Upper West Side of Manhattan, attending Barnard School for Boys, a private boys’ academy, now the Horace Mann School.
+Later in his life, some media reported that his given first name was "Clare" or "Claire," but this is not supported by official records.
+When he was 2 the family relocated to New York City, where he was raised on the Upper West Side of Manhattan.
+He attended Barnard School for Boys, a private boys’ academy, now the Horace Mann School.
 He entered the School of Journalism at Columbia College, Columbia University in September 1915.
 He was a member of Phi Delta Theta fraternity and active on the school newspaper.